Chilling AI deepfakes purporting to show Trump arrest take over Twitter

 Protesters shout Trump is ‘guilty’ ahead of anticipated indictment

-AI-generated deepfakes showing Donald Trump making a run from authorities and being arrested have flooded Twitter ahead of the former president’s possible indictment this week.
+AI-generated deepfakes showing Donald Trump making a run from authorities and being arrested have flooded Twitter ahead of the former president’s possible indictment.

 An indictment in New York would make Mr Trump the first former president to face a criminal charge.

-The fabricated images, now viewed over four million times, show Mr Trump resisting as officers resembling those from the New York Police Department attempt to restrain him.
+The fabricated images, now viewed over 4 million times, show Mr Trump resisting as officers resembling those from the New York Police Department attempt to restrain him.

 Some images fabricated scenarios where the 45th president is seen struggling to run away from the officers.